dantleech/blog/content/posts/2025/09-01-one-hour-expression-language.md

             //
             // if the char is a number...
             if (is_numeric($char)) {
-                // disclaimer: i don't claim this is good code.
-                //
                 // while the _next_ char is a number while (is_numeric($expression[$offset] ?? null)) {
                     // append the current char and advance the pointer